ltatakis/ElsevierExercise/README.md

 3) Then you need to copy the dependency file generated into the app folder (todo this should be done automatically).

-4) To run development run `npm start' in parent directory, and it will appear at `http://localhost:8000/index.html`
+4) To run development run `npm start` in parent directory, and it will appear at `http://localhost:8000/index.html`

 ## Code Structure